castagnoNicole/404-blog-not-found/_posts/2025-05-30-github-pages.md

 - Select the branch you want to publish.
 Every time you commit on that branch Github will re-deploy the website.
 - Save your settings.

-Your site will be live at `https://yourusername.github.io` after a few minutes.
+Your site will be live at `https://yourusername.github.io/blog-title` after a few minutes.

 ### Step 4: Add Your Blog Content
 Most GitHub Pages blogs use Jekyll, which works with Markdown files.
 You can:
-- Add blog posts by creating files in the `_posts directory`.
+- Add blog posts by creating files in the `_posts` directory.
 - Each post should be named like `YYYY-MM-DD-title.md`.
   - (e.g., 2025-05-30-my-first-post.md).
 - Write your posts in Markdown, which is simple to learn and great for formatting text, code, and images.